Star Formation and Chemical Enrichment in Protoclusters: RESULTS

-The upper right panel of Fig.~\ref{fig:radial_prof} shows the radial profile of metallicity.
-The blue, red, and green solid lines show the average results of our simulated PCs at $z=0,1,2,3$ \& 6, respectively.
-The flattening around the virial radius is due to the surrounding galaxy groups.
-Star-shaped symbols are the observed values by XMM--Newton at $z=0.1 - 0.3$ \citep{Leccardi08_metallicity}.
-The metallicity increases towards the PC center, and peaks at the center when the sample average is taken.
-This trend is consistent with the observed one in galaxy clusters with cool-cores \citep{De_Grandi+2001,De_Grandi2004,Baldi2007ApJ,Leccardi08_metallicity,Johnson2011MNRAS_Zprofile, Elkholy+2015}.
-On the other hand, there are some observations with weaker evolution of metallicity at $z=0.1 - 0.3$ \citep{Leccardi08_metallicity} and $0<z<1.5$ \citep{McDonald2016}.
-In particular, \citet{McDonald2016} reported no evolution of metallicity in the $0.15\,R_{500} - 1\,R_{500}$ range, which is consistent with our results.
 In clusters with cool-cores, the metallicity peak is at the center because heavy elements are trapped in a deep gravitational potential well, while in clusters with non-cool-cores, heavy elements are more widely distributed by the effects of a major merger and AGN feedback with off-center metallicity peak.
-In our PC, cool cores exist even though a major merger has occurred at $z\sim2$ in M15-Gas, and the AGN feedback has not been implemented, resulting in a continuously increasing metallicity towards the center.
 The trend of the metallicity profile of clusters with the cool-core is consistent with other numerical results \citep{Biffi17}.
 Some numerical simulations with AGN feedback show lower metallicity at the center and higher metallicity at the outside compared to the simulations with only SN feedback \citep{Biffi17,Choi20ApJ}.
 The reason for the steep slope in our simulation can be the lack of AGN feedback implementation.

-To clarify whether our cluster has a cool core, we examine the entropy $K=k_B T/ n_e^{2/3}$ of our simulated clusters at $z=0$, where $k_B$ is Boltzmann's constant, $T$ is the temperature of the gas, and $n_e$ is the number density of electrons.
-The lower left panel of Fig.~\ref{fig:radial_prof} shows the radial profile of entropy normalized by $R_{500}$ and $K_{500}$.
-Red, green, and blue lines are the results of the M14.9-Gas, M14.7-Gas, and M14.4-Gas at $z=0$, respectively.
-The gray solid, dashed, and dotted lines are the median of the 31 clusters observed \citep{Pratt10}, the EAGLE-like simulation results for massive clusters (their high-resolution run) \citep{Altamura2022arXiv}, and the entropy baseline profile from non-radiative simulations \citep{Voit_Kay_Bryan2005}.
-All of our galaxy clusters have a cool-core with $K/K_{500}=-1.5$ at $R/R_{500}=-2$ which is below the observed data \citep{Pratt10} and the EAGLE-like simulation.
-Our slope is slightly shallower than \citet{Voit_Kay_Bryan2005} model.